JenLungHsu/Analysis-of-Netflix-TV-Series-and-Films-Ratings-by-Genre/README.md

 ## Usage
 To view the analysis, simply open the provided PDF report:
 ```
-ANALYSIS OF NETFLIX TV SERIES AND FILMS RATINGS BY GENRE.pdf
+RE6121011徐仁瓏_ANALYSIS OF NETFLIX TV SERIES AND FILMS RATINGS BY GENRE.pdf
 ```

 ## Project Structure
 ```
+├── NF.ipynb
+├── Netflix Engagement (plus).csv
-├── ANALYSIS OF NETFLIX TV SERIES AND FILMS RATINGS BY GENRE.pdf
+├── RE6121011徐仁瓏_ANALYSIS OF NETFLIX TV SERIES AND FILMS RATINGS BY GENRE.pdf
 ├── README.md
 ```